Momo-Corp/simple-oauth/README.md

             authorization-uri: https://github.com/login/oauth/authorize
             token-uri: https://github.com/login/oauth/access_token
             user-info-uri: https://api.github.com/user
-            redirect-uri: "${BASE_URL}/login/oauth2/code/github"
 ```

 So wee need a BASE_URL, a client ID and a client secret

-## BASE_URL: Your server URL, you are not on localhost
+## BASE_URL: Your server URL

-Your URL is:
+Remember on codespace, localhost is not reachable from outside the VM.
+Your base URL for your web server is (carefull to not use the 'gitpreview.dev' suffix  ):
 ```
 echo "https://${CODESPACE_NAME}-8080.app.github.dev"
 ```